a-kaplun/cynerio-homework/README.md

    Details:
    Please find a `Dockerfile` inside of the `docker` folder
    1. I've used a MultiStage Docker build to exclude `poetry` on our Target Image
-   2. Also, I am using the `alpine` based image due to it's small size and relatively small ammount of vulnerabilities
+   2. Also, I am using the `alpine` based image due to it's small size and relatively small amount of vulnerabilities
    3. I didn't added the healthcheck into the Dockerimage (instead we are using the one from the docker-compose file), although it can be done is needed

 2. Create a docker-compose file to bring up the service together with Redis and Prometheus.